Idoly Pride: Idoly Pride Stage of Asterism

-IDOLY PRIDE Beginning of Lodestar
+Idoly Pride Beginning of Lodestar

 Anime

 An anime television series was first announced in December 2019.
 It is the first anime produced by CAAnimation, a label created by CyberAgent to produce original anime.
 Lerche is also credited for production.
 The series was directed by Yū Kinome and written by Tatsuya Takahashi, with character designs by Sumie Kinoshita.
-It aired from January 10 to March 28, 2021 on Tokyo MX and other channels.
-The opening theme song is "IDOLY PRIDE", while the ending theme song is "The Sun, Moon and Stars", both performed by Hoshimi Production.
-Funimation licensed the series and streamed it on its website in North America, Britain and Ireland, in mainland Europe through Wakanim, and in Australia and New Zealand through AnimeLab.
+It aired from January 10 to March 28, 2021, on Tokyo MX and other channels.
+The opening theme song is "Idoly Pride" while the ending theme song is "The Sun, Moon and Stars", both performed by Hoshimi Production.
+Funimation licensed the series and streamed it on its website in North America, the United Kingdom, and the Republic of Ireland; mainland Europe through Wakanim; Australia and New Zealand through AnimeLab.

 Game

-A mobile game for Android and iOS developed by Cygames and QualiArts was released on June 24, 2021.
+A mobile game for Android and iOS developed by QualiArts was released on June 24, 2021.

 A year after its initial Japanese release, an English version was later stealthily revealed to be published by Boltrend Games.
 It had a closed beta test on September 14, 2022, with the end date previously being September 21, before being extended for two days.
 After said beta, Boltrend Games would start pre-registrations with an official release date to be announced.

+Following months of silence, Boltrend Games announced in February 2023 that they were no longer publishing the game.
+A global release by Neowiz was announced in March 2023.
+Pre-registrations began the following month.
+The game was released on June 1, 2023, and would follow the content schedule of the Korean version.

+Similarities

+Idoly Pride is an example of the twin films phenomena alongside Selection Project.
+Reviewers have compared both anime to each other and have described the two as sharing certain storylines and similar characters.
+Both franchises were greenlit days apart in December 2019, and aired within months of each other.